kavitakamat21/sql_sales_p1/README.md

      ORDER BY 2 DESC
      LIMIT 5

-Write a SQL query to find the number of unique customers who purchased items from each category.:
+7.Write a SQL query to find the number of unique customers who purchased items from each category.:

     SELECT
         category,